 In the course of our work life, we learn things.
-We start a new job, we learn how to do it.
+We start a new job and we learn how to do it.
 We frequently get told “what” to do without learning the “why.”
-After awhile, the familiarity of doing the “what” becomes comfortable.
+After a while, the familiarity of doing the “what” becomes comfortable.
 We forget about searching for the “why.”

-That’s why the process of asking “why” five times is such a great lean technique.
+That’s why the process of asking “why” five times is such an effective lean technique.
 It suggests that we step back and examine the things we know to be true and see if the “why” is the same as it once was.

-I heard a story.
-Newspapers in England were made with odd-sized, large paper.
-A new publisher assumed that the paper size was used because it was cheaper.
+I heard a story: Newspapers in England were made with odd-sized, large paper.
+A new publisher assumed the paper size was used because it was cheaper.